OEM reported catastrophic failure in their equipment

 The equipment had always contained yellow metals, so the client knew that they should be selling a product that had a near-zero TAN.
 Yet TAN was not part of their sales specification or their blend quality controls.
 The OEM was angry and threatened to sue.

-This is where we came in, advising to test the raw materials as well as investigate any possible sources of contamination in the blending process or downstream of that.
+This is where we came in, advising to test the raw materials as well as investigate any possible sources of contamination in or downstream of the blending process.

 The client tested the TAN on their retained samples and found it in agreement with field samples.
 What had changed?
 One of the components had a high TAN, but it was otherwise in specification and TAN was not part of the purchase specification.